top of page

 You don’t have to be on the internet or watching TV for too long before encountering evidence that our society doesn’t share Joubert’s opinion.
 The relentless noise of news and social media seems to have drowned out discourse and stoked dissent.

-A thriving democracy needs opposing views, but these days, there is little room for differences of opinion.
-People have become emphatic about certainty and consensus, falsely believing everyone needs to agree.
+A thriving democracy needs opposing views, but these days, there's little room for differences of opinion.
+The only common belief seems to be an emphatic drive for certainty and consensus that perpetuates the notion that everyone needs to agree.

 What motivates you?

 The heart of this issue lies in motivation.
 Are you driven by persuading others to agree with you, or are you motivated to gain mutual understanding and respect?
-Unfortunately, the latter option has become the expectation, not the rule.
+The latter option has clearly become the expectation, not the rule.

 To be clear, there’s nothing wrong with rhetoric.
 Persuasive speaking is a cornerstone of negotiation, and there are situations when aiming to reach a consensus is perfectly appropriate.
 What’s not appropriate is verbally sparring just to make a point.

 When your goal is stopping at nothing to get others to agree, there’s plenty of talk, but very little tact.
-This approach to conversation, if you want to call it that, creates more barriers and division, often leaving participants further apart than when they first started.
+This approach to conversation, if you want to call it that, creates more barriers and division, pushing you further away from an agreement than when you started.

 The result is disagreements, hurt feelings, and wounded relationships.
-When did discourse begin to strike such discord?
+When did discourse start striking such discord?

 Understanding why

-Somewhere along the way, we became less interested in learning why people hold their views in favor of making them adopt our own opinions.
-This approach to conversation completely neglects people’s stories—the experiences that make each of us unique.
+Somewhere along the way, we became less interested in learning why someone has a specific view in favor of making them adopt our own opinions.
+This approach to conversation completely neglects our stories—the experiences that make each of us unique.

-When you understand why people believe what they do, you honor their journey.
+When you understand why someone believes what they do, you honor their journey.
 You know where they’re coming from and how their background impacts their opinions.
-This critical context fosters respect, both for individuals and opinions.
+The context fosters respect, both for individuals and opinions.

 Learning someone’s “why” can also help you comprehend why finding agreement might be difficult for them.
 You wouldn’t expect a European to regard football the same way an American would, right?

 Curiosity about the perspectives of others demonstrates a genuine desire to understand who they are at the core.
-Sadly, genuine interest is often missing from today’s conversations, negotiations, and debates.
+Genuine interest is often missing from today’s conversations, negotiations, and debates.

 How did we get here?

 I don’t need to spell out the source of this breakdown.
-The 24-hour news cycle, the rise of social media, and the perpetual access to communication offered by modern technology have played a massive part in the degradation of discourse.
+The 24-hour news cycle, the rise of social media, and the perpetual access to communication offered by modern technology have played a massive part in promoting negative discourse.

 In a vacuum, these societal developments aren’t bad.
 In reality, blindly believing media and technology help people establish meaningful connections is a problem.
 Modern media has united and empowered different factions to isolate themselves from anyone with an opposing view.

 Talking to those with the same ideas and opinions as yours has always been more comfortable.
-You don’t have to work to find agreement, so we’re at a loss for how to respond when we encounter disagreement.
+You don’t have to work to find agreement, so you might be at a loss for how to respond when you encounter disagreement.
 As a result, you might feel disinterested in learning what someone else is saying, let alone why they believe what they’re saying.

 No wonder more adults feel alone than ever.
-A recent Gallup poll found that 17% of American adults regularly feel lonely.
-Young adults under 30 are the loneliest—and spend more time on their phones than any other age group.
+A Gallup poll found that 17% of American adults regularly feel lonely.
+Adults under 30 are the loneliest—and spend more time on their phones than any other age group.

 What if the goal of discourse was building understanding?